Utah Administrative Code

-For the purpose of submission of student level data, each Utah LEA shall participate in UTREx as of July 1, 2011.
-LEAs shall submit data to the USOE through the following reports by 5:00 p.m.
+For the purpose of submission of student level data, each Utah LEA shall participate in UTREx.
+LEAs shall submit data to the USOE as directed by the USOE through the following reports by 5:00 p.m.
 MST on the date and in the format specified by the USOE:

-A. February 28 - Community Development and Renewal Agency and/or Redevelopment Agency Taxing Entity Committee Representative List - Business Services.
+A. February 28 - Community Development and Renewal Agency and/or Redevelopment Agency Taxing Entity Committee Representative List.

 B. June 15